lindaojinnaka/New-Workbook/README.md

 Q9.
 Explain type coercion.
 100 words
 Type coercion is the conversion of values from one data type to another.
 For instance, a floating point value that is changed into an integer would be an example of type coercion.
 Type coercion would be used in order to allow programs to work.
 Changing  a number to a string so that it could concatenate with another string would be an example of type coercion.
 Type coercion is also very similar to type casting, type conversion, and type juggling.
 There are different operators that can be used to convert one data type to another.
 Primarily, the  double equals (==)  operator, and the + operator are used to convert on data type to another.
+Explicit type coercion occurs when the developer uses code to covert between types.
+Implicit type coercion occurs when a language such as Javascript has its different types converted automatically.

 Q10.
 Explain data types, using examples.
 100 words